-This desk is unique because you can flip from sitting to standing in an instant – all with an easy movement to raise it easily to a standing height position.
+My current standing desk is unique because you can flip from sitting to standing in an instant – all with an easy movement to raise it easily to a standing height position.

 It's not heavy to operate and sits on my desk like a normal worksplace.

 Until I decide to stand up.
 Then it looks like this.

 You can even dance while working…if that's how you roll!

 That's my year and all the awesome tools, resources, books, podcasts and people in it.